ByAUJay

 4.1 Secure Deployment and Infrastructure

-- Use hardware security modules (HSMs) for managing private keys in operational environments.
+- Make sure to use hardware security modules (HSMs) to handle your private keys in live operational settings.

 4.2 Continuous Monitoring and Alerts